meaxoa/gitskills/README.md

 # gitskills
-Creating a new branch dev.
+Creating a new branch dev is fast